emonson/SamVis/README.md

 - [jQueryUI](http://jqueryui.com) subset including only the slider for now
 - [jQuery tiny pubsub](https://gist.github.com/cowboy/661855) for events publish/subscribe
 - [parseUri](http://blog.stevenlevithan.com/archives/parseuri) for parsing the page URI

-## Local Web Server Name Configuration

-There is a file called server\_conf\_example.json in the root of the repository.
-This is an example of the file which sets the local server name for all of the Javascript and Python scripts in both the IPCA and path directories..

-Make a copy of `server_conf_example.json` and call it `server_conf.json`.
-The latter is included in this project's `.gitignore` file, so changes you make to your server configuration won't get recognized as changes to the project source, plus your server-specific configuration values won't get overwritten when you pull changes to the repository.

-This config also lets you set the port number used for the IPCA visualizations in `IPCA` and the simulated path visualizations in the `path` directory.
-The `ipca_web_dir` and `path_web_dir` variables should reflect the symlink name you set up in your Sites directory.
-See the "Symlink to project path" section below.
-In that example the variables would be set as `SamVis/path` and `SamVis/IPCA` respectively.
-Also see below for the reverse proxy setup instructions.

-Additionally, you use the `server_conf.json` file to set the path to the data for each type of visualization.
-These paths are relative to the html and JS files for each project.
-It is fine to have this path outside of the directories that can be served up by your web server.

-*Data directory and file arrangement:* Right now the projects are set up to load multiple datasets into memory so they can be served up when requested.
-The way this is handled is that you set the data directory as stated above.
-In that directory you create sub-directories with unique names for the datasets that will be contained in each.
-For the "path" project there is sample data in the repository.
-For the "IPCA" project there is a download link below with some sample data.
-Three files are expected by the program: `tree.ipca`, which is the output of the GMRA CreateIPCATree code in the gmra_src directory; `labels.data`, which is a binary array of label integers, and `labels.data.hdr` which is the text header file describing the labels data.

-*NOTE:* The scripts will expect the reverse proxy to be at server_name/remote9000/ if you put the port value at 9000. (i.e. that string, "remote", is hard-coded into the scripts, so use that actual string in your reverse proxy name)

 ## Apache Web Server Configuration